-Ann Arbor, Plymouth Physical Therapy Specialists, located on Washtenaw Avenue, brings the latest in rehabilitation knowledge and experience to this charming community.
+Ann Arbor Physical Therapy Specialists, location on Washtenaw Ave., brings the latest in rehabilitation knowledge and experience to this charming community.

-The state-of-the-art center is equipped with all the latest technology required to meet your rehabilitation needs.
-Stationary bikes, treadmills, total gyms, free weights, and more are at you and your physical therapist’s disposal to reach your optimal performance.
+Our state-of-the-art center is equipped with cutting edge technology including, stationary bikes, treadmills, total gyms, free weights and more providing you and your physical therapist with everything necessary to achieve optimal performance.

 Gagandeep Cheema, PT, DPT, FAFS, FMR completed her bachelor’s degree of Physical Therapy from India in 2006.
 Later, she moved to the US in 2007 and started to work in an orthopedic outpatient facility in New York.
 She received her doctorate in Physical Therapy in 2012 from Dominican College in Blauvelt, New York.
 Gagan moved to Michigan in 2014 and has been working with Plymouth Physical Therapy Specialists since 2015 at the Plymouth location.